 Deer, elk, and bear tags are not automatically issued at the time Sports Pac License is issued.
 Hunters must remember to pick up deer, elk and bear tags by the day before the earliest hunt opens for deer, elk and controlled bear and by Sept.
 30 for general bear.

-Please refer to page 10 of the 2012 Big Game Regulations for more information on the Resident Sports Pac License.
+Please refer to the current Big Game Regulations for more information on the Resident Sports Pac License.

 HUNTER ORANGE: Hunters age 17 and under must wear a hunter orange exterior garment (shirt, jacket, coat, vest, or sweater) or hat when hunting game mammals or upland birds (except turkey) with any firearm.
 The exterior garment or hat must have hunter orange visible in all directions (360 degrees).